sateban/smart-incineration-bin-esp8266/README.md

 To build a **household incineration bin** that:
 - Burns household waste efficiently.
 - Purifies smoke before it is released.
-- Uses AI for automated safety and optimization.
+- Uses microcontroller for automated safety and optimization.
 - Is controlled remotely through a **mobile app**.

 ---